24005918/Ex.No.6/README.md

 The experiment clearly illustrates that AI tools differ in terms of response style, content depth, and specialization.
 Selecting the appropriate AI model depends on the nature of the task and desired output characteristics.

-# Conclusion

-The experiment successfully demonstrated how Python can integrate multiple AI tools to automate response generation, comparison, and insight extraction.
-Different AI models exhibited distinct behaviors; some prioritized concise and actionable advice, while others focused on creativity and extensive explanations.
-By evaluating outputs using measurable metrics such as relevance, clarity, creativity, and response length, it becomes possible to identify the most appropriate AI tool for a given application.
-The study also highlights the benefits of combining multiple AI systems to achieve more comprehensive and balanced results.

 # Result